 Petrol is highly flammable and has the potential to cause a serious fire, so our advice is to keep stored fuel to an minimum.
 The storage of petrol is restricted by law to a maximum of 30 litres per household.

-If you do store fuel at your property make sure you adhere to the legal requirement to keep you, your family and your neighbours safe.
+If you do store fuel at your property, make sure you do so within the legal requirements to keep you, your family and your neighbours safe.

 - Do not fill a container more than the capacity printed on the label

 - Petrol must be stored in approved plastic or metal containers which are specially designed for the purpose of storing fuel.
-Petrol is not only highly flammable but is extremely corrosive and if is not stored in suitable containers it could wear away the container, causing leaks.
+Petrol is not only highly flammable but is extremely corrosive and if is not stored in suitable containers it could leak

 - Do not smoke or use matches in the vicinity of stored fuel

-- Ensure that your petrol is not dispensed (i.e. it is not pumped either manually or electrically from a storage tank) at your storage place
+- Make sure that your petrol is not dispensed (i.e. it is not pumped either manually or electrically from a storage tank) at your storage place

 - Take all reasonable precautions in your storage place to prevent any sources of ignition or heat that would be able to ignite the petrol or its vapour